 Back in the day, when consuming copious amounts of sugar at once didn't seem like an awful idea, my coffee drink of choice was a caramel frappucino.
 I later moved to a skinny caramel frap, and then to caramel macchiatos, but my love of all things coffee + caramel persisted.
 It's for that reason and that reason only that I developed this recipe for making caramel sauce with milk.

 I tried multiple other recipes - some using a dry method, some a wet method; some with heavy cream, and some with butter.
 But here's the thing: they were all problematic for one reason or another.
 One burned.
 Another was so thick you definitely couldn't pour it into a latté.
 And every recipe using cream or butter along with the requisite sugar just seemed a little too heavy for an every-morning drink.

-So hear we are now, after *many* failed batches, with a very simple caramel sauce made without any butter or sugar.
-Making caramel sauce with milk is extremely unconventional, and there’s a reason for that: milk has a lot less fat than heavy cream, which makes the process trickier.
-But it can work, it’s still delicious, and after a little practice it’s really not difficult at all.
+So hear we are now, after *many* failed batches, with a very simple caramel sauce made without any cream or butter.
+Making caramel sauce with milk is extremely unconventional, and there's a reason for that: milk has a lot less fat than heavy cream, which makes the process trickier.
+But it can work, it's still delicious, and after a little practice it's really not difficult at all.

 What is dry-method caramel?

 Like I mentioned before, there are two basic methods for making caramel: a wet method and a dry method.
 The wet method involves mixing sugar with water before cooking it; as the sugar melts, the water evaporates.
 With the dry method, the sugar is heated by itself until it starts to caramelize and turn liquid.
 Some people find the dry method more difficult, but I personally prefer it.

 There are only three simple ingredients you need for this recipe: sugar, milk, and sea salt.
 I've personally tested this recipe with 2% and whole milk, but readers have shared in the comments that they've used all sorts of other milk.
 See the recipe notes for other types of milk that I've been told work.